jonhnet/sonde-search/website/frontend/root-pages/about.md

 * [MySondyGo](https://www.tindie.com/products/mayhemxlabs/radiosonde-tracker-mysondygo-with-404-mhz-antenna/)
-  is a portable sonde tracker; a useful self-contained device for picking up transmisisons from nearby balloons while in the field.
+  is a portable sonde tracker; a useful self-contained device for picking up transmissions from nearby balloons while in the field.

 * [Radiosonde North
   America](https://www.facebook.com/groups/444260440607754)---an active,